 Who will take care of the letting?

-You can advertise and search for tenants yourself, or you can employ the services of a holiday lettings firm such as Rent My Cottage.
+You can advertise and search for tenants yourself, or you can employ the services of a professional company.
 If you choose the former you’ll receive all the rental money, but will be faced with all the admin and organising that comes with it – things which can be hard to keep on top of if you’re travelling around the world.
 By sacrificing a small part of that income, you could have a dedicated service that takes care of finding tenants and will be a point of emergency contact for guests, as well as putting able to put you in touch with recommended local companies who can take care of cleaning and maintaining your home in-between guest visits.

 If you decide to go it alone, it is worth looking for long-term tenants rather than many short-term lets.
 You’ll be able to tie them into a fixed contract and won’t have to worry about maintenance.
 You will have to arrange for someone local to be a point of contact while you are away, but you may be able to find a friend or family member to take care of this.